batanoffs/crops-info/README.md

 - Register and login as a user
 - Browse crops in the catalog page
-- Filter and sort the crops (not fully implemented)
+- Create and edit crops
 - Add and manage items to the favorites
-- Check each crop details in the Details Page, where only authenticated users can comment, like or edit information if they created the item.
+- Check each crop details in the Details Page
-- Manage profile settings

 ## 🔧 Installation